Call for same-day service: (310) 487-2580

 1. Controlling for Assignments and Sublets

-Most long term commercial leases do not reach the expiration date, and this is where the language in your contract matters.
-Most commercial leases prohibit assignments and sublets with out authorization from the landlord.
+Most long-term commercial leases end before their expiration date, making the language in your contract crucial.
+Most commercial leases prohibit assignments and sublets without authorization from the landlord.
 While this is standard practice, every landlord will face requests to terminate early or request to sell a business to a new operator.

 A good assignment clause can help you improve your leverage in a potential dispute with the leaving tenant (and the new one as well) – not just grounds for eviction.
 For example, we protect our clients in tying lease incentives to assignments.
 If rent incentives are given to tenants (like Tenant Improvements) over the term of the lease, we terminate them once an assignment is signed.